 Restoration of historic recordings

 For two consecutive years, Sebastián received a grant from the Grammy Foundation to restore and archive the collection of Folk music recordings made by Carlos Vega and other musicologists for the Instituto Nacional de Musicología in Buenos Aires from 1932 to 1944.
-These recordings, made on wax and acetate records, will be restored and made available at the Instituto's library and through an online database with musical examples.
+These recordings, made on wax and acetate records, were restored and made available at the Instituto's library.
+A preview of the restoration work can be seen here.

 Religious music in the Missions of Chiquitos, Bolivia, in the XVIII century examines the repertory of music found in the archives of Concepción de Chiquitos, Bolivia.
-The main focus is the stylistic derivation that led to this amazing repertoire.
-It will be presented in the annual meeting of the International Musicological Society in Belgium in August.
+The main focus is the stylistic derivation that led to this amazing repertoire and its reception.
+It was presented at the 2002 Congress of the International Musicological Society in Leuven.

 Lasciatemi Morire: Love and death in the Biographies of Claudio Monteverdi is a critical reading of the biographies of Claudio Monteverdi and the way in which scholars have integrated the effect of grief on his musical production.
 It was presented in the annual meeting of the Northeast Chapter of the College Music Society at Bates College, in Maine, in April of 2001.